The Icy Basement Stairs

 The Bunny’s Tail Fell Off!

-Although my mother grew up in a rural area, she had never lived on a farm before marrying my father.
+Although Mom grew up in a rural area, she had never lived on a farm before marrying Dad.

 Mom was determined to be a good farm wife.
 She worked hard, kept us fed and clothed, kept the house clean, nurtured us in every way a mother should, and occasionally helped out on the farm.